Explore the Coast Overnight

 Despite the various access projects of the conservancy and other agencies, barriers to coastal access remain including the scarcity of affordable overnight accommodations for lower and middle-income individuals and families desiring to visit the coast.

-The draft assessment was released to the public on November 26, and can be found here: Explore the Coast Overnight Assessment Draft
+The Explore the Coast Overnight Assessment can be found here: Explore the Coast Overnight Assessment.

 On January 8th, 2019, the Conservancy hosted a Webinar to discuss the draft of the Explore the Coast Overnight Assessment.
 The recording of this webinar is below: